mangrv/PartPile-UI/README.md

 Interactive Inventory Management: Scroll through a grid of items and manage your inventory with a headless CMS backend (coming soon).

+## Requirements:
+In order to use Firebase Authentication (Email & Password), you must create a .env file.
+You can rename the .env.example to .env and adjust the values to match your Firebase Authencation setup.

+Firebase includes Authentication, Storage and Messaging.

 ## CLI Commands

 ```bash